Maelstrom-rust part 1 - The beginning

 3. The API has to mimic the Golang version whenever possible, or implement a more ergonomic sollution.

-Although very vague, this gives us a good start!
+Although very vague, those constrains give us a very good starting point!

-As you'll see later, one of my first mistakes was to try to impose constraints where they didn't exist, that's why I'm avoiding using to many constraints.
+As you'll see later, one of my first mistakes was to try to impose constraints where they didn't exist, that's why I'm avoiding using too many constraints.

-We could start by implementing either the first or the second 'layer'.
+We could start our implementation through either the first or the second 'layer'.

 Going for the third one first would be a little harder, since the implementation would depend on previous work.